 What is an Irish mountain?

 Traditionally, a "mountain" in Ireland would only have been classified as a proper mountain if its summit was at least 2,000 feet above sea level.
 While most hillwalkers and mountaineers have now moved on to embrace the metric system, we have decided to respect this particular summit listing tradition by recognising 2,000 feet as the minimum height of a proper Irish mountain.
 In addition, the Union Internationale des Associations d'Alpinisme (UIAA) - also known as the International Climbing and Mountaineering Federation - recommends that summits only be classified as mountains if they have a topographical prominence of at least 30m.
 Sometimes the old traditions are the best, so why mess with them?

-There are are currently two separate and long-established third-party summit lists (the Dillons and the Irish Hewitts) both of which were compiled in the 1990s using the traditional 2,000 feet lower height limit.
-These two lists are very similar (200 summits feature in both), but their secondary selection criteria have produced several differences.
+There are are currently two separate and long-established original third-party Irish mountain summit lists (the Dillons and the Irish Hewitts) both of which were compiled in the 1990s using the traditional 2,000 feet lower height limit.
+These two lists are very similar (200 summits are common to both), but their secondary selection criteria have produced several differences.
 In addition to the 2,000 feet minimum height requirement, the Dillons are based on the original list compiler's on-site assessments while the Irish Hewitts require at least 30m topographical prominence.
-These two lists comprise a total of 221 mountains in Ireland, including 12 with less than 30m prominence.
+These two lists comprise a combined total of 221 mountains in Ireland, including 12 with less than 30m prominence.

 A third earlier list, the 'original' Vandeleur- Lynam list from 1952, was also compiled using the traditional 2,000 feet lower height limit.
 The original version of that list has fallen by the wayside in recent years, however its formal inclusion here would not have raised the overall mountain total beyond 221.
 Its modernised metric replacement has a very low 15m prominence criteria, which is well below the UIAA recommendation of 30m.
 For this reason, along with its sub 2,000 feet minimum height criteria, we cannot promote the modernised Vandeleur-Lynam list as a true mountain list.